 After installation and customization, you can install application development environments for your application developers and client environments for your business applications.
-For more information about this, see the assembling applications information in the WebSphere Application Server InfoCenter, which you can access via the WebSphere Application Server for distributed platforms library Web page.
+For more information about this, see the assembling applications information in the z/OS view of the WebSphere Application Server InfoCenter, which you can access via the WebSphere for z/OS library Web site.

 When you have stabilized WebSphere for z/OS on the first system, you can enable WebSphere for z/OS in a sysplex.
 You may also implement other advanced system configurations, such as organizing cells or connecting your business applications to an IMS or CICS database.
-These and other topics are in Chapter 5, "Performing advanced tasks", on page 127.
+These and other topics are in Chapter 5, "Performing advanced tasks", on page 149.